About the OBRA

 More than just an industry support organization, the Outer Banks Restaurant Association represents a diverse and exceptionally talented community famous for culinary creativity and warm southern hospitality.
 As an association, our goals are many but focus on promoting the (formerly) best kept secret about The Outer Banks, our fantastic dining options.
 Our beautiful strip of sand has always been a mecca for beach-goers and nature enthusiasts, but our gifted chefs and inspired entrepreneurs are showing our visitors – one plate at a time – that our culinary creations are worth the trip on their own!

 As you might expect, the OBRA is a 501(c)(6) non-profit organization.
 To help achieve our goals, we also partner with – and contribute to – other local non-profits and national philanthropies like The Beach Food Pantry, Albemarle Food Bank, Relay for Life, March of Dimes, and the Outer Banks Community Foundation among others.
 Additionally, the OBRA also offers scholarships through our OBRA Culinary Education Scholarship Fund.
+We are also developing partnerships in learning with Dare and Currituck County Schools culinary programs.

 If you have not been a member in the past, or recent past, or are a new restaurant to the area, we highly encourage you to join the Outer Banks Restaurant Association and begin reaping the benefits of an Outer Banks Restaurant Association membership.
 Scroll down a bit and click on the links provided for our Membership Application and online payment gateway.
 Of course you can simply mail a check for membership along with your application.